crhwebdev-courses/seasons/docs/README.md

 ## Description

 This project was created for the Udemy course: Modern React & Reduxe [2019].
 It shows the some icons and color display depending on the season.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It has been updated from using class based components to using functional components and hooks.
+The older class-based version is under the old-version branch. the This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts